 The local dimming feature looks the same in Game Mode as outside of it.
 There's still too much black crush and blooming.

-We measured the peak brightness in the 'Dark HDR' Picture Mode with Local Contrast to 'High' and Contrast and Backlight at their max.
 If you want the brightest image possible, use these same settings but with the Picture Mode set to 'Bright HDR'.

 After calibration, color accuracy is exceptional.
 The light blues are still a bit off, but any remaining inaccuracies are very difficult to spot.
-Gamma is perfect and the color temperature is very close to the 6500K target.
+Gamma is perfect, and the color temperature is very close to the 6500K target.

 See our recommended settings here.